Tips for Purchasing a rental investment property in Spain

 When choosing a location for your rental investment in Malaga, think about where you would enjoy a holiday – would it be beach, rural or city?
 Stand-alone villa with the kids, or beachside penthouse?

 If you consider that often your ideal guests are just like you, picking what you like, will generally resonate with them.

-If you want to attract families, it’s important to pick a safe environment, away from busy roads, perhaps in a closed urbanisation, with a pool; or a stand-alone villa in a laid-back, tranquil environment, but within close proximity to the beach and amenities, such as supermarkets and restaurants.
+If you want to attract families, it’s important to pick a safe environment.
+Located away from busy roads, perhaps in a closed urbanisation, with a pool; or a stand-alone villa in a laid-back, tranquil environment.
+Yet within close proximity to the beach and amenities, such as supermarkets and restaurants.
 An ideal location might be Alhaurin el Grande, or Mijas Pueblo or Campo for example.
-Lots of space to play, you get more for your money in terms of property size, but you have everything on the doorstep that you need, and in 15 minutes can be on the beach or at the airport.
+Lots of space to play.
+You get more for your money in terms of property size, but you have everything on the doorstep that you need.
+In 15 minutes can be on the beach or at the airport.

 Young couples without children might want to be situated in busier areas, with a more upbeat ambience.
 Close to bars, restaurants and nightlife.
 A city environment, such as Malaga city, or the beach resorts of Marbella and Puerto Banus, are three good examples.

 Older travellers might be looking for a more peaceful area, yet with amenities around them, so they don’t have to travel too far.
 Alhaurin el Grande, Mijas, East of Malaga and Marbella East are all good areas to consider.